hindutva/hindutva.github.io/main/rivals/abe-disease/islam/types.md

         - Zaidiyyah: In matters of Islamic jurisprudence, the Zaydis follow Zayd ibn ’Ali's teachings which are documented in his book Majmu’ al-Fiqh.
         - Abathi
     - "These schools share many of their rulings, but differ on the particular hadiths they accept as authentic and the weight they give to analogy or reason (qiyas) in deciding difficulties."

+## Indian muslim demographics
+- "Indian Muslims are 80-85% Sunni.
+Out of this, 75% Barelvi, 20% Deobandi.
+Barelvi (what are mostly called Sufis) and Deobandi are mostly, Hanafis (but can also include others like Shafi'i), while Wahhabi + Salafi are Hanbali.
+Barelvi (what are mostly called Sufis) and Deobandi are mostly, Hanafis (but can also include others like Shafi'i), while Wahhabi + Salafi are Hanbali.
+Wahhabis are less than 5% of Indian Muslim population.
+What you consider Wahhabi is actually Deobandi most of the times.
+The only group that can be counted as Wahhabi are Faraizi Bengali Sunnis."
+- Indian Muslims are largely Hanafi except Kerala where most are Shafi'i.
+- Deobandis spawned Tablighi Jama’at, Taliban.
+- Barelvis have Dawat-i-islami.

 ## Political demography of muslims